The unified Python SDK gives you a consistent surface across Polymarket discovery, market data, trading, account data, and realtime streams.

 condition_id = market.condition_idif condition_id is None: raise RuntimeError("Market does not have a condition id")handle = await secure_client.merge_positions( condition_id=condition_id, amount="max",)outcome = await handle.wait()# outcome.transaction_hash: TransactionHash

-Use wallet operation methods for direct token movements from the authenticated wallet.
+wallet.
 Amounts are in base units.
-These examples assume the secure client is configured with API key authentication as shown in API Key Authentication.
+These examples assume the secure client is

 Manage open orders for the authenticated wallet after placement.
 These examples assume order_id comes from an accepted order response.